cervoise/blog/certifications/SLAE/Exo6-Polymorphic_versions_from_shellstrom.md

 $ nc -lv 1337
 ```

 Compilation is the same as usual.
-However a warning is set because of some junk code.
+However a warning is set because of junk code.

 ```sh
 $ nasm -f elf32 reverse-poly.nasm